It is our mission to promote and shape a responsive and sustainable insurance industry to safeguard New Zealand.

 We are dedicated to

-- working with stakeholders and consumers to help people understand and manage the risks they face
+- working with stakeholders and consumers to help New Zealanders better people understand and benefit from general insurance

 How we do it